cdjq/DFRobot_SD3031/README.md

 ## Summary

-  * Get real time, the initial time needs to be set by users, we can get compiling time, set it by ourselves, the minimum unit: s
+  * Get real time data.
+The initial time needs to be set by users.
+Users can set to get the compiling time.
+Minimum unit: s
-  * Set alarm clock, users can set alarm clock and can get falling edge pulse at interrupt pin to trigger the alarm clock
+  * Alarm clock.
+Users can set alarm time and get falling-edge pulse at interrupt pin to trigger the alarm clock
   * Measure the chip temperature, error: ±0.5℃

 ## Installation